 The South Gobi area lies near the boundary of the South Mongolian and the South Gobi tectonic units.
-Primarily Palaeozoic volcanic, sedimentary and intrusive rocks and Mesozoic sedimentary cover underlie the region.
+Mainly Palaeozoic volcanic, sedimentary and intrusive rocks and Mesozoic sedimentary cover underlie the region.

 The series of deposits discovered by Turquoise Hill Resources at Oyu Tolgoi and on the adjoining Shivee Tolgoi joint-venture property during the past six years stretch over 6.6km, and have a measured and indicated resource of 2.25 billion tons graded at 0.94% Cu, 0.35g/t Au and 1.15% CuEq as of September 2014.
 Inferred resources stood at 4.2 billion tonnes graded at 0.56% Cu, 0.27g/t Au, 75ppm Mo and 0.73% CuEq.

-Ivanhoe is designing a stage one open pit mine on the near-surface Southern Oyu deposits and a stage two underground block-caving mine at the Hugo Dummett North and South deposits.
-The initial development programme for the Hugo North underground block-cave mine is currently under-way with a 1,385m shaft number one completed in 2009.
-In the same year, the lateral development, scheduled for completion in 2011, continued.
+Iurquoise Hill is developing a stage one open pit mine on the near-surface Southern Oyu deposits and a stage two underground block-caving mine at the Hugo Dummett North and South deposits.
+The initial development programme for the Hugo North underground block-cave mine is currently under-way with a 1,385m shaft no.1 completed in 2009.
+In the same year, the lateral development continued.
 Preliminary works for the development of a raise-bore ventilation shaft was also carried out at shaft one.
 Surface works for constructing shaft two were also undertaken in 2009.

 The first phase, the Base Case, consists of a concentrator with a single SAG (semi-autogenous grinding) circuit with an initial throughput rate of 100,000 tons per day (tpd).
 In March 2010, the key mining equipment was purchased.
 It included the major components for the 100,000tpd phase one copper gold concentrator.

 Phase two of the IDP, the Expanded Case, will start with a decision in year three to develop a block-cave mine at the Hugo South Deposit and proceed with the stripping of stages three and four of the open-pit mine.

 The Expanded Case envisions the ramping up of production from the underground block-cave mines and the doubling of the capacity of the concentrator, including the addition of a second SAG milling circuit, to increase Oyu Tolgoi's combined open-pit and underground production to at least 140,000tpd by year seven.